How to Geotarget Blocks in the WordPress Block Editor (Gutenberg)

 Step 1: Install and Activate Geotargeting Pro

-To geotarget Gutenberg blocks in WordPress, you'll need the Geotargeting Pro plugin from Geotargeting WP.
+To geotarget Gutenberg blocks in WordPress, you'll need is Geotargeting Pro from Geotargeting WP.

 This plugin is free to download and includes a 14-day free trial, so you can follow this tutorial without spending a penny.
 After the 14-day trial is up, plans start at just $9 per month.

-To get started, sign up for Geotargeting WP and download the Geotargeting Pro plugin.
+To get started, sign up for Geotargeting WP and download the plugin.
 Then, install and activate the plugin at your WordPress site.

 Once you've done that, go to the API Keys section of your Geotargeting WP account and:

 Add your website to the Allowed domains box

 Note the API Key and API Secret - you'll need to copy and paste them into the plugin's interface

 Then, go to the GeoTargetingWP tab in your WordPress dashboard and paste in your API key and API secret:

 Once you save your changes, your WordPress site should be connected to your Geotargeting WP account and you're ready to start adding geotargeting to Gutenberg blocks.